VladyslavHornitskyi/Portfolio/planning/development-strategy.md

 ### Introdaction

-- [ ] As a user I want to see the introduction about the owner of thto `header`e portfolio.
+- [ ] As a user I want to see the introduction about the owner of portfolio.

   - There is introduction about the owner of the portfolio.
   - These feature will be developed on the branch `intro`